minqiaowang/oracle-sharded-database/setup-environment/setup-environment.md

 ## Introduction

 In this lab you will setup 4 compute instances using Oracle Resource Manager and Terraform.
 The databases are automatically installed in the instances.
-One will be used as the catalog named cata.
-Others are used as the shard database name shd1, shd2 and shd3.
+One will be used as the sharding catalog named cata.
+Others are used as the sharded database name shd1, shd2 and shd3.

 Estimated Lab Time: 30 minutes.

 ### Objectives

--   Use Terraform and Resource Manager to setup the catalog and shard database.
+-   Use Terraform and Resource Manager to setup the shard catalog and sharded database.

 ### Prerequisites